chris-gillatt/bash-centurion/README.md

 # Bash Centurion

 Just a simple bash version of the popular drinking game Centurion, where every minute for 100 minutes, participants drink a shot of their chosen beverage.
 The game is over when 100 minutes/drinks have passed.
-This app is intended to be run on a Mac with the sound on.:x
+This app is intended to be run on a Mac with the sound on.

 # Installation